Welcome to Swansea Astronomical Society

 The Society meets every second and fourth Thursday of the month, October through to May when speakers, from within or outside the Society, accept the Society's invite to talk on all matters astronomical.
-These meetings take place at Swansea University, Singleton Campus, in Lecture Room 2 of Fulton House (at the head of the drive into the campus).
+These meetings were formerly at Swansea University, but are now being held at Technium 2, SA1 Now we are online until further notice due to COVID.
 See our Member Events page for details of forthcoming events.

-The Society has achieved a recent prominence in the field of astrophotography with several members exploiting the relatively recent advances in C.C.D. imaging which has brought professional results within the grasp of the amateur astronomer.
+The Society has achieved a recent prominence in the field of astrophotography with several members exploiting the relatively recent advances in CCD and CMOS imaging, which have brought professional results within the grasp of the amateur astronomer.

-The Swansea Astronomical Society currently has a membership of some 80 members.
+The Swansea Astronomical Society currently has a membership of some 50 members.
 We are always happy to accept new members!
-If you are interested in joining the Society - contact our Membership Secretary on 01792 208384.
+If you are interested in joining the Society - please email us.

-If you have any astronomical or administration queries - contact our Secretaries on 01554 753488.
-See our Contact page for further details.
+If you have any astronomical or administration queries - see our Contact page for further details.